PipelonDevs/TowerDefence/README.md

    - Prefabs: Contains prefabricated or reusable assets representing in-game elements.
    - Scenes: Holds scene files defining various game levels or environments.
    - Misc: Reserved for any miscellaneous files or assets that don't fit in other categories.

+- Sandbox: A playground to test out ideas (please clear after being finished with tests and reorganizing used stuff)

 ## 3. Game Mechanics <a name="game-mechanics"></a>
   ### 3.1 Enemies <a name="enemies"></a>